MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/employee-resource-template.md

 3. Navigate to the site's location using the URL supplied by your site collection admin, or select SharePoint from the Microsoft 365 home page, and then select the site.

-#### Next, explore pre-populated content:
+#### Next, explore prepopulated content:

    ![Image of the page template with a theme that matches the site.](media/erg-template-page-2.png)

 - **Home page –** The landing page features a unique theme, colorful images, and more inspirational content that is relevant and engaging.
-Content here is inspired by an LGBTQ+ employee resource group but can be adapted to other types of groups.
+Content here's inspired by an LGBTQ+ employee resource group but can be adapted to other types of groups.
 Customize the Text, News, Events, and Quick Links web parts to make this site your own.
 - **Page template –** A page template with a unique theme can be found in the site’s contents to help create news posts and pages for the site more quickly.
-- **News web part –** Pre-populated news posts were created using the page template.
+- **News web part –** Prepopulated news posts were created using the page template.
-- **Events web part –** Pre-populated events from different employee resource groups highlight more opportunities to learn and practice allyship.
+- **Events web part –** Prepopulated events from different employee resource groups highlight more opportunities to learn and practice allyship.

 #### Then, customize the site: